Pão de Ló: Late 1600s to 1800s

 In 1693, Domingos Rodrigues, head chef to the Portuguese royal family, would reproduce the same eggless and flourless formula in his recipe book known as Arte de Cozinha (lit.
 'Art of Cooking').

 The version of pão de ló known today existed at least by 1773.
 The pão de ló was "made of the finest flour, sugar, eggs, and orange-flower-water, well beaten together, and then baked", according to the Dictionary of the Portuguese and English Languages by Anthony Vieyra (edited by J.P.
 Aillaud) printed in 1813.
 (Note: The 1813 edition indicates that the first dictionary was first published in 1773.)

 It was in 1780, in the book Cozinheiro Moderno, ou Nova Arte de Cozinha (lit.
 'Modern Cook or the New Art of Cooking') by Lucas Rigaud, chef to Maria I of Portugal, that pão de ló is defined also as bolo de Saboia (lit.
 'Savoy cake').
 This same recipe reappears in the 1836 edition of Arte de Cozinha by Domingos Rodrigues.
 Arte de Cozinha (ed.
-1836) had also indicated other derivatives such as pão de ló fofo (lit. 'fluffy bread'), pão de ló torrado (lit. 'toasted bread'), pão de ló de amêndoas (lit. 'almond bread'), and pão de ló de pistache (lit. 'pistacio bread').
+1836) had also indicated other derivatives such as pão de ló fofo (lit. 'fluffy bread'), pão de ló torrado (lit. 'toasted bread'), pão de ló de amêndoas (lit. 'almond bread'), and pão de ló de pistache (lit. 'pistachio bread').

-Pan candeal, one of the pan di España (Spanish bread) predecessors to the pão de ló.
+Pan candeal, is a type of white bread, a Spanish bread that predecessor to the pão de ló.